e-Plugins/zencart1.5x/README.md

 ### 1. Set up a Digiwallet account
 Before you can use the plugin, please sign up for a Digiwallet account on https://digiwallet.nl

-Use our promotional code YM3R2A for a special discount on the transaction costs.
-Currently iDEAL is offered for 44 eurocent per transaction, all inclusive without monthly or setup fees.

 Note that the plugin can be used in a live environment only after it has been completed with your details and is approved by their compliance department.
 This would normally take about one working day.